Trying to learn how to install roof flashing?

 Any open valley on the roof requires flashing.
 Valley flashing will simply sit in the crevasse of the valley, ensuring that the joint between the two roofs is tightly sealed against leaks.
 You can get flashing to match your shingle colors and barely notice them at all.

-Installing flashing against chimneys, vents, plumbing boots, skylights, and other roofing features and structures can get even more complex.
+While many homeowners are tempted to give the DIY route a try, even basic flashing installation can be tricky to do correctly.
+When you consider more difficult applications like installing flashing against chimneys, vents, plumbing boots, skylights, and other roofing features, it can get even more complex.
 Therefore, it is highly recommended you leave this work to the pros.